Li1-sha/Database-Report/README.md

 ## 5. Cloud Storage and Databases

 ### What is Cloud Storage?
-Cloud storage is a service that allows data to be saved on remote servers and accessed over the internet.
+Cloud storage is a service provided where the data will be stored on remote servers that can be accessed through the internet.

 ### How It Supports Databases:
 - Stores backups